FORUM 18 NEWS SERVICE, Oslo, Norway

 The FSB security service also recently opened an investigation of Imam Ilhom Merazhov under Criminal Code Article 282.2, Part 1 (see F18News 7 November 2017 http://www.forum18.org/archive.php?article_id=2332).
 Merazhov now lives abroad.
 Atadzhanov also remains under investigation under Criminal Code Article 282.2, Part 2, and, as his whereabouts are unknown, he has been placed on the federal wanted list (see F18News 1 February 2017 http://www.forum18.org/

 Odilov, Atadzhanov, Karaguzinov, Nasirov, and Merazhov are all on the Rosfinmonitoring blacklist of "terrorists and extremists".
 This imposes a freeze on their financial assets and strict limits on their financial transactions (see Forum 18's Russia "extremism" religious freedom survey http://www.forum18.org/

 The sixth Muslim from Novosibirsk accused of involvement in "Nurdzhular" is Uzbek citizen Bobirjon Tukhtamurodov.
 Investigators initially treated him as a witness, but, on 31 October 2017, he was also charged under Criminal Code Article 282.2, Part 2.
-Odilov's lawyer Yuliya Zhemchugova told Forum 18 on 29 November that Tukhtamurodov is the one now facing the "biggest problem" – he has temporary refugee status in Russia, having fled a similar prosecution in his home country, but if he is tried and found guilty, he will lose this protection and may be deported back to Uzbekistan.
+Odilov's lawyer Yuliya Zhemchugova told Forum 18 on 29 November that Tukhtamurodov is the one now facing the "biggest problem" – he has temporary refugee status in Russia, having fled from his home country of Uzbekistan.
+If he is tried and found guilty, he will lose this protection and may be deported back to Uzbekistan.